ajosegun/HealthQA_API/README.md

 ## HealthQA_API

-HealthQA_API is a Github repository that contains code for a RESTful API built with FastAPI and deployed on Vercel.
+HealthQA_API provides a RESTful API built with FastAPI and deployed on Vercel.
 The API uses the sentence-transformers package with the all-MiniLM-L6-v2 model for question and answer retrieval.

 HealthAQ is a medical chatbot that utilizes Natural Language Processing to provide responses to user medical questions.
 Built on pre-trained sentence similarity model from the HuggingFace Repository, the bot has been trained on a variety of medical queries sourced from websites such as WebMD and questionDoctor, with a total of roughly 30,000 back-and-forth conversations.